scala/docs.scala-lang/_tour/higher-order-functions.md

 "higher order function" for both methods and functions that take functions as parameters or that return a function.

-In a pure Object Oriented world a good practice is to avoid exposing methods parameterized with functions that might leak object's internal state.
-Leaking internal state might break the invariants of the object itself thus violating encapsulation.
+In a pure Object Oriented world, a good practice is to avoid exposing methods parameterised with functions that might leak an object's internal state.
+Leaking internal state might break the invariants of the object itself, thus violating encapsulation.

 One of the most common examples is the higher-order function `map` which is available for collections in Scala.